A series of 7 natural history films for primary schools

 Below is the link to this first series films which we hope your children will both enjoy and be stimulated by.
 All the films come with comprehensive teacher’s notes.

-Much of the material is being filmed and recorded on the marvellous resources that nature reserves offer in the county of Kent.
+Much of the material has been filmed and recorded on the marvellous resources that nature reserves offer in the county of Kent.
 All the films below are free to use in primary schools.

 The primary object of making these films

-These short films are to be aimed at key stages 1 & 2 ( children of 5-7 years of age) who attend primary school.
-These films supported by notes on nature will give the teachers at primary school level the opportunity and the resources to discuss with the children during lesson times the importance and relevance of such topics as bird migration – including flight and feeding habits/ pollination/ adaption – and how living things adapt to their environment.
+These short films are to be aimed at key stages 1 & 3 ( children of 5-11 years of age) who attend primary school.
+Each film will be supplied with comprehensive notes to give the teachers the opportunity and the resources to discuss with the children such topics as bird migration – including flight and feeding habits/ pollination/ adaption – and how living things adapt to their environment.